In this article

 Technology as a Capital Expenditure

 All technology upgrades made by a business are incurred as capital expenditures, including software upgrades.
-For example, migrating from SAP to SAP S/4HANA would be classified as a capital expenditure.
-Technology and software upgrades are recorded as assets on the balance sheet.
-Additionally, it’s important to note that software licenses are a common form of capital expenditure for all organizations.
+Technological acquisitions or upgrades are recorded as assets on the balance sheet.
+Additionally, it’s important to note that software licenses are a common form of capital expenditure.

 Learn how to effectively distinguish between CapEx and OpEx with SaaS projects.